malavikasajikumar/mbed-os/docs/design-documents/hal/0004-pin-names-general-guidelines.md

 ### Non-valid definitions

-If either LEDs or BUTTONs are not available, then should not be defined.
+If either LEDs or buttons are not available, then they should not be defined.
-This allows for unavailable LEDs or BUTTONs to be caught and generate the corresponding error.
+This allows for unavailable LEDs or buttons to be caught and generate the corresponding error.

     LED1 = PB_0,       // LED1 is valid
     LED2 = LED1,       // Not valid as it's duplicate